Blog / 3DS & SCA

 3DS 2.2 also allows merchants to request exemptions through their acquirer.
 This includes the merchant or payment service provider can apply Transaction Risk Analysis (TRA) and use this data to request for a low-risk exemption.
 It also allows merchants to request an exemption as a Trusted merchant.

 There are some variations between the schemes which are important to keep in mind.
 Mastercard has also announced that it has enabled the low-risk exemption based on TRA.
-This isn’t possible with Visa on 2.1, however, Visa will allow for the secure corporate transaction exemption on 2.1.
+This isn’t possible with Visa on 2.1.
+However, Visa will allow for the secure corporate transaction exemption on 2.1.

 Delegated authentication

 Typically, authentication is performed by the issuing bank.
 Delegated authentication means that issuers can allow for a third-party to do the authentication.
-This could be a merchant, an acquirer or a digital wallet provider.
+This could be a merchant, an acquirer, or a digital wallet provider.

-So how does this work?
 An example could be if a merchant has the ability to perform SCA at login through using FIDO authentication.
 This information can be passed on to the issuer so that they can confirm the customer’s identity, and there’s no need to authenticate.
 This would involve a lot less friction and deliver a better experience for the customer, and allows the merchant more control over how SCA is performed.
-You can read up on the delegated authentication requirements for Visa here (page 530).

 Decoupled authentication